 Remedies at Law are a civil remedy for a criminal violation including but, is not limited to, a Tort.
-A tort, in common law jurisdictions, is a wrong that involves a breach of a civil duty owed to someone else.
+A tort, is a wrong that involves a breach of a civil duty owed to someone else.
 It is differentiated from criminal wrongdoing, which involves a breach of a duty owed to society.
-Though many acts are both torts and crimes, only the state may prosecute a crime, whereas any party who has been injured may bring an action for tort.
+Though many acts are both torts and crimes.
+Only the state may prosecute a crime, whereas any party who has been injured may bring an action for tort.
 This action can be on the public or private side, either under administrative, or in Judicial (court).
 One who commits a tortious act is called a tortfeasor.

-A person who suffers a tortious injury is entitled to receive “damages”, usually monetary compensation, from the person or people responsible-or liable-for those injuries.
-Tort law defines what is a legal injury and, therefore, whether a person may be held liable for an injury they have caused.
-Legal injuries are not limited to physical injuries but may also include emotional, economic, or reputational injuries as well as violations of privacy, property, or constitutional rights.
-Tort cases therefore comprise such varied topics as auto accidents, false imprisonment, defamation, product liability (for defective consumer products), copyright infringement, and environmental pollution (toxic torts), among many others.
+A person who suffers a tortious injury is entitled to receive “damages”, from the party responsible-or liable-for those injuries.
+Tort law defines what is a legal injury and, whether a person may be held liable for an injury.
+Legal injuries are not limited to physical injuries but, may also include emotional, economic, or reputational injuries.
+As well as, violations of privacy, property, or constitutional rights.
+Torts comprise auto accidents, false imprisonment, defamation, product liability (for defective consumer products), copyright infringement, and environmental pollution (toxic torts).
+Among many others.

 In much of the common law world, the most prominent tort liability is negligence.
-If the injured party can prove that the person believed to have caused the injury acted negligently (or without taking reasonable care to avoid injuring others), tort law will allow compensation.
-However, tort law also recognizes intentional torts, where a person has intentionally acted in a way that harms another, and “strict liability,” which allows recovery under certain circumstances without negligence.
+If the injured party can prove that the person believed to have caused the injury acted negligently.
+Or without taking reasonable care to avoid injuring others), tort law will allow compensation.
+Tort law also recognizes intentional torts.
+Where a person has intentionally acted in a way that harms another.
+Also, recognized is “strict liability,” which allows recovery under certain circumstances without negligence.

 Among intentional torts may be certain torts coming out of the occupation or use of land.
 One such is the tort of nuisance, which involves strict liability for a neighbor who interferes with another’s enjoyment of his real property.
 Trespass allows owners to sue for entrances by a person (or his structure, for example an overhanging building) on their land.
 There is a tort of false imprisonment, and a tort of defamation, where someone makes an unsupportable reason for arrest or their speech is not represented to be factual which damages the reputation of another.